nadroj0-0/Engineering-for-Data-Analysis-COMP0235-coursework/README.md

 generate_inventory.py reads Terraform outputs and generates a dynamic Ansible inventory.

-Ansible configures all machines, mounts the NFS share, installs required software, deploys Celery, and downloads the dataset.
+Ansible configures all machines, mounts the NFS share, installs required software, deploys Celery, and downloads all required datasets.

 Celery workers start under systemd and automatically load task definitions from the shared NFS directory.

-This creates a fully reproducible distributed system.
+This creates a fully reproducible, self-contained distributed system.

-##Ansible Configuration
+Ansible Configuration

-###GitLab Integration
+GitLab Integration

-The host clones the coursework Git repository using three variables defined in group_vars/all.yaml:
+The host clones the coursework Git repository using variables defined inside host.yaml:

 gitrepourl
 gituser
 gittoken

-This enables HTTPS-based cloning without distributing SSH keys, and ensures fully reproducible pulls from GitLab.
+HTTPS-based cloning avoids distributing SSH keys and ensures reproducible pulls from GitLab.

-###Shared NFS Directory
+Shared NFS Directory

-The host exports the directory:
+The host exports:

 /shared/almalinux

 Workers mount this directory so all machines share the same:

 scripts/
-celery/ (all Celery tasks)
+celery/ (Celery tasks)
 helperScripts/ (non-Celery utilities: results_parser.py, select_ids.py)
 src/
 data/
-dataset/
+dataset/uniprot/
+dataset/pdb70/

-This guarantees that every Celery worker uses the exact same code and dataset.
+This guarantees that every Celery worker uses the same codebase and datasets.

+Role Reorganisation (Dec 2025)

+The Ansible configuration has been fully refactored for clarity:

+host_storage → host_configure_nfs
+host_redis → host_configure_redis
+worker_storage → worker_configure_nfs
+worker_celery → worker_configure_celery
+worker_python → worker_python_dependencies

+Deprecated or unused roles (seconddisk, cnc, old host_pipeline) have been moved to roles/archive/.

+NFS Population Pipeline

+A new high-level role, host_nfs_populator, handles population of the shared directory:

+host_clone_git
+host_download_datasets
+host_install_s4pred
+host_install_hhsuite

+Only the first two are currently implemented.

-###Code Synchronisation
+Code Synchronisation

-To ensure the shared NFS directory always matches the GitLab repository, the Ansible host role now removes the old src/, scripts/, and data/ directories before copying new versions from the temporary Git clone.
-This prevents stale files from persisting after refactors.
+Before copying the fresh GitLab clone into /shared/almalinux/, the host removes the old:

+src/
+scripts/
+data/

+This prevents stale files staying in the shared directory.
-A future improvement will replace this with ansible.posix.synchronize(delete=yes) to mirror the directories more efficiently and maintain idempotence.
+A future improvement will use ansible.posix.synchronize(delete=yes) for fully mirrored updates.

-###Idempotent Dataset Download
+Dataset Download and Layout

-The required UniProt dataset (UP000000589_10090.fasta.gz) is downloaded automatically by Ansible, but only if it does not already exist on the NFS share.
+Datasets are now placed into named subdirectories:

+dataset/uniprot/uniprot_dataset.fasta.gz
+dataset/pdb70/pdb70_dataset.tar.gz (plus extracted files)

 The playbook:

--checks whether the dataset exists
+checks whether the dataset exists

--if not, creates a temporary directory
--downloads the file safely
--copies it to the shared dataset directory
--deletes the temporary directory
+downloads only if missing

+uses temporary directories

+extracts pdb70 automatically

+deletes all temporary files afterward

-This ensures that downloads never repeat unnecessarily and avoids partial or corrupt files.
+This prevents unnecessary downloads and avoids corrupted partial files.

-###Dynamic Celery Configuration
+Dynamic Celery Configuration

-Celery configuration (celeryconfig.py) is generated from a Jinja2 template.
+Celery configuration (celeryconfig.py) is generated by a Jinja2 template which sets:
-The Redis host is automatically set based on the dynamic inventory:

-groups["host"][0]

-This means if the cluster is ever destroyed and recreated with different IP addresses, Celery will still correctly connect to Redis without manual editing.
+redis://{{groups["host"][0]}}:6379/0

+so Celery always targets the correct Redis host even if Terraform generates new IPs.

-All Celery workers use a systemd service (celery-daemon.service) deployed via Ansible, and are restarted automatically when their configuration changes.
+A systemd service manages the workers and automatically restarts them when configuration changes.

-##Current Status (as of 01 Dec 2025)
+Current Status (as of 02 Dec 2025)

--Terraform cluster builds successfully using patched files from the lecturer.
--Dynamic inventory works reliably.
--Ansible now pulls the coursework GitLab repository using HTTPS credentials stored as variables.
+Terraform cluster builds successfully.

+Dynamic inventory generation is stable.

+Ansible roles have been fully reorganised for clarity.

+host_nfs_populator handles Git syncing and dataset management.

--NFS host and mounts are fully idempotent and consistent across all workers.
+NFS layout is consistent and idempotent across all machines.

--The UniProt dataset is downloaded automatically and safely, only once.
+UniProt and pdb70 datasets are downloaded and extracted automatically.

--Celery workers run under systemd with correct global installation of Celery.
+Celery workers run under systemd and load tasks from the shared folder.

--All pipeline stages from pipeline_script.py have now been rewritten as Celery tasks inside tasks.py.
+All pipeline stages from pipeline_script.py have been rewritten as Celery tasks in tasks.py.

--Non-Celery utilities (results_parser.py, select_ids.py) are stored cleanly under helperScripts/.
+helperScripts contains non-Celery tools (results_parser.py, select_ids.py).

--The shared NFS code layout now updates correctly on every Ansible run and removes outdated files.
+Shared NFS folder updates cleanly on every Ansible run.
--Clustering tests confirm every worker loads an identical task list from the shared directory.
--Test tasks and pipeline tasks load correctly on all workers, confirmed through distributed checks.

-##Summary
+Cluster-wide checks confirm identical task lists on all workers.

+Summary

-The cluster is now fully automated, fully reproducible, and very close to end-to-end pipeline execution.
-Terraform provisions the machines, Ansible configures everything including GitLab cloning and dataset management, and Celery dynamically discovers Redis and executes distributed tasks reliably across all workers.
+The cluster is now cleanly structured, fully automated, and nearly ready for a complete end-to-end pipeline test.
+Terraform builds the machines, Ansible configures everything including GitLab cloning and dataset management, and Celery distributes protein-processing tasks reliably across all workers using Redis for coordination.